maniospas/Blombly/docs/material/minimization.md

 cache0 = {numadd=cache2} // bbvm instructions also pack returning the object here
 cache1 = {arguments=1,2} // for safety, the compiler does not allow us to set to the name `args`

-// `new cache0` is what is being compiled in bbvm instructions
+// `new cache0` is the underlying bbvm instruction (calling new on a code block)
 // but that pattern is disabled in the main language to prevent anti-patterns A = new {cache0:}
 B = new {cache0:}